-A postgraduate degree is an excellent way to specialise, retrain and develop new skills to enhance your career options.
-Postgraduate study gives you the opportunity to learn and gain a deep understanding of your chosen subject and can provide the first step to an academic career.
+After you have completed your undergraduate degree, you may be ready to continue your studies through postgraduate study.
+This gives you the opportunity to learn and gain a deeper understanding of your chosen subject and can also provide the first step to an academic career.

 Master's degree

 In the UK a Master's degree can take various forms and most require a thesis or dissertation to gain the full Master’s qualification.
-Generally, Master's degrees are one year in length although some professional Master's courses are longer.
+Generally, Master's degrees are one year in length, although some professional Master's courses are longer.

-Taught Master's
+Taught Master's degree

 Master's by Research

-You can also take a Master's by Research degree that is awarded entirely through independent study.
+You can take a Master's by Research degree that is awarded entirely through independent study.
 In this case you follow your own research interests, guided by a supervisory team.
 You can register for either an MA or MSc by Research depending on the academic subject area.

-Professional Master's
+Professional Master's degree

-Other careers, such as in health care or medicine, allow you to focus or specialise your skills in a particular aspect of that profession.
+Other careers, such as in healthcare or medicine, allow you to focus or specialise your skills in a particular aspect of that profession.
 For example, if you want to be a surgeon you might pursue this aim by taking an MCh in Surgery.

-There are also Master's courses that allow graduates with a first degree to change career path by retraining in another subject.
+There are also Master's degrees that allow graduates with a first degree to change career path by retraining in another subject.
 In these cases, transferable skills from a previous undergraduate degree or from your life experience will be taken into account.

 Postgraduate Certificate/Diploma